Estonia Travel Advice

 Estonia is a country in Northern Europe that is very culturally diverse.
-There is a relatively low terror threat but tourist-targeted crime has increased over recent years.
-It is particularly high in bars, pubs, nightclubs and hotels in tourist hot spots like Tallinn’s Old Town during the summer tourist season.
+There is a relatively low terror threat but tourist-targeted crime has increased over recent years, in particularly in bars, pubs, nightclubs and hotels in tourist hot spots like Tallinn’s Old Town during the summer tourist season.

 Estonia is a relatively safe country, although in some places like Tallinn's Old Town, there has been a growing concern of some violent crimes, but tourists are not necessarily a target.
 Tourists may be of enhanced risk by petty criminals, who work in groups that operate at busy locations such as the airports, transport hubs and other public areas.
-Avoid some areas of Tallinn after dark, including Kopli and Lasnamäe.
+The general travel advice for Estonia is th avoid some areas of Tallinn after dark, including Kopli and Lasnamäe.

 Some security risks in Estonia are centred around the tourist bars and clubs.
 Since early 2016, tourists have been victims of drink tampering in bars in order to make them more susceptible to sexual assault and muggings.
 Although many of the countries bars and clubs are quite safe, it is important to take sensible precaution and avoid leaving your drink unattended or accept drinks from strangers.